 Delta Sig at Rolla hit the ground running in campus leadership and actually had the highest grade point average on campus even before being formally installed as a chapter.

 At the time, the student body consisted of 2387 males (of which 711 were in one of the 14 fraternities) and 17 females.

 The university established an area for fraternities to build new houses on Highway E. By this time, Delta Sig in Rolla was flourishing and out of room.
 This led to the construction of new facilities on Fraternity Row in the Fall of 1966.
 The existing site was sold to the university in order to build the Thomas Jefferson Residence Halls for the school.
 Surely the fact that the location was only a block from the regional Highway Patrol Headquarters was a coincidence.
 The new location included a rectangular residential building (long house) and a round social building (round house).

 Long house had 36 two-man rooms and a single room designated for the chapter president.
-There was one phone (364-4192) for the entire house (extension to the round house) with an intercom to notify residents of incoming calls in the evening (one of the pledge duties).
+There was one phone (364-4192) for the entire house (extension to the round house) with an intercom to notify residents of incoming calls in the evening (one of the new member duties).
 The room under the president was used for an extensive file system on classes that saved many brothers anguish.
 Long house had 24-hour quiet hours, except for a half an hour each evening.

 Round house had a small formal living room, large chapter lounge, kitchen and dining room.
 This is where the only television was located (eventually hooked up to cable).
 This was the site of memorable parties, frequently in association with another house on campus.
 There were no quiet hours in the round house and made a great place to take a break from studies.
 After the old Chemistry Building burned down in the late 1960's, the chapter found the dump site and constructed a patio and barbeque pit from the salvaged 1885 bricks.